by Kristine Pearson

 For the senior wife, this was more than 40 years.
 Even more astounding, is that I was the first Westerner they had ever met.
-I visited the wives of the Sultan on two occasions for more than two hours.
+I visited the wives of the Sultan on two occasions for more than two hours each visit.

-Initially the conversation was awkward as they were clearly uneasy, at times shyly hiding behind their head coverings.
+Initially the conversation was awkward as they were clearly uneasy, at times shyly hiding behind their head scarves.
 At this point, I had no idea that they had never met an outsider.
 Protocol dictated that only after the senior wife had spoken or passed on the question, would the others answer.
+As I was leaving, i thanked them for answering my questions and commented that they must get bored answering the same questions from visitors.
+It’s then they told me.
+I was the first outsider (non-Tuareg) they had ever met.
+Immediately I asked if I could return.

 During our second meeting the following afternoon we met outside in a barren courtyard.
 They were animated and relaxed.
 I learned a seventh wife had died in the 60s, along with her three children.
 They told me that each woman had married the sultan around the age of 14.
 All practice Islam and come from different Tuareg clans.